 You have set very high ambitions for your company.
 Looking forward, what are the plans that Fineotex has?

 Our canvas is huge.
 You can very well say our workplace is a laboratory.
 We love to work with chemistry, which we have done for so many decades, and we continuously try to find more avenues in our research facilities.
 We are bringing multiple values and products for the textile industry at the same time as we are doing the reactions of polymerization, which we do homopolymer, terpolymer, phenylacetate, butyl, acrylic, styrene acrylic, italic acid, italic hydrate, sulphonations, esterification, condensations, etc. In addition to performance chemicals for the textile industry, which is our mainstay, we also supply specialties to the healthcare and hygiene sector and drilling fluids for the upstream oil and gas sector.
 There are many chemicals that can be applied to cleaning and hygiene polymers.
 There are about 40 new products that we have launched for housekeeping and kitchen and have started selling them through our newly established network of distributors and marketing team.
 Last year we received the FDA certification (Maharashtra State) for cleaning and hygiene business which is a milestone for us.
 In the home care segment, we offer polymers for detergents, which is again one of the key areas of our future growth.
 We have partnered with Johnson Diversey for R&D and started this activity in a major way.
-We also offer drilling specialties for building viscosity for the oil field drilling chemicals and have a technology partnership with Gum Pro, a leading manufacturer in this space.
+We also offer drilling specialties for building viscosity for the oil field drilling chemicals.

 You recently tied up with your alma mater for research and development.
 Will we see some interesting products from there?